rakudo/rakudo/CONTRIBUTING.md

 * implementation of features that are already specified

-If you want to implement a new language feature or built-in of your own design, please discuss it first in the `#perl6-dev` IRC channel on irc.freenode.org.
+If you want to implement a new language feature or built-in of your own design, please discuss it first in the `#raku-dev` IRC channel on irc.freenode.org.

 If you get no feedback on your pull request, feel free to nudge us in the